Capture One Pro 9 Vs Lightroom Best Photo Editor?

 Go and download the free 30 day trial of Capture One Pro 12 and test out a few raw images of your own and see if you can see a difference.
 That is what really helped me to decide which is the best raw processor Capture One Pro 9 or Lightroom.

-If you decide C1 is right for you make sure you use this Capture One Pro 11 discount voucher code to save 10% of the regular price.
+If you decide C1 is right for you make sure you download the free trial.

-Capture One 11 Promotional Discount Code: AMBCRAIG Download the free trial here
+Capture One 12 Download the free trial here

 Let’s take some time to address some of the concerns you may have about switching Photo Editors.
 Whenever you have to learn a new software system whether it be Photo editing software or anything for that matter.
 There is going to be a small learning curve, you just hope it isn’t going to be too painful to master or at least become proficient in.